Harold Jefferson Coolidge Jr.

 Harold Jefferson Coolidge Jr. (January 15, 1904 – February 15, 1985) was an American zoologist and a founding director of the International Union for Conservation of Nature (IUCN) as well as of the World Wildlife Fund (WWF).

 Early life

-Coolidge was born in Boston, Massachusetts; his father Harold Jefferson Coolidge Sr. (1870–1934) was the brother of Archibald Cary Coolidge and Julian Coolidge.
-Coolidge was also a direct descendant of Thomas Jefferson, through Jefferson's daughter Martha Jefferson Randolph.
+Coolidge was born in Boston, Massachusetts.
+His father Harold Jefferson Coolidge Sr. (1870–1934) was a brother of Archibald Cary Coolidge and Julian Coolidge.
+Coolidge was also a descendant of Thomas Jefferson, through Jefferson's daughter Martha Jefferson Randolph.

 Coolidge studied at Milton Academy and at the University of Arizona before entering Harvard.

 Originally, he had wanted to become a diplomat, like his uncle Archibald Cary Coolidge, but he soon turned to biology, specializing in primatology.
 After getting a B.S. from Harvard in 1927, he worked as curator at Harvard's Museum of Comparative Zoology.